alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 You must pay the fee for a new application for the wholesale distribution authorisation to be processed.

 [SME question: How much does it cost for a wholesaler’s licence?]

+##Apply for a manufacturer’s licence

+###Outside the EEA

+To get a manufacturer's licence you need to:

+- complete the application form for a wholesaler or manufacturer’s licence.
+- email your form and the required accompanying documents to pcl@mhra.gsi.gov.uk.

+[SME question: How much does it cost for a manufacturer's licence?]

 ###Contact